Connect with others who understand.

 What Is Nirogacestat?

 Nirogacestat is a type of targeted therapy.
 That means it works by blocking the action of a certain molecular pathway.
 A molecular pathway is a series of actions, often involving proteins, that lead to cell changes.
 Desmoid tumors are linked with many molecular pathways.
 One in particular, called the Notch signaling pathway, is thought to play an important role in tumor growth.
-In people with desmoid tumors, the Notch protein gets cut too much by an enzyme called gamma secretase.
+In people with desmoid tumors, the Notch protein can become overactive when it’s cut by an enzyme called gamma secretase.

-Gamma secretase is an enzyme that helps cut a bigger protein into a smaller one.
+Gamma secretase helps cut a bigger protein into a smaller one.
 The smaller protein can then enter a tumor cell’s nucleus (its center) and provide a growth signal.
 Nirogacestat is a gamma secretase inhibitor — it stops the enzyme from cutting the protein and prevents a growth signal from occurring.

 Nirogacestat targets the Notch pathway, so researchers thought it might work for shrinking desmoid tumors.
 By slowing down the overactive Notch pathway, nirogacestat specifically targets desmoid tumors.